thycotic/privman-docs/admin/config/foreign-systems/thycotic/set-up-pba.md

 For the integration to work correctly independent of your Privilege Manager instance (on-prem vs. cloud) you need to have a Thycotic enabled PBA instance.

+Refer to the [PBA Documentation](https://docs.thycotic.com/pba/3.2.0) for details on features and functionality of PBA.

 ## Setting Up PBA Integration on Privilege Manager

 Required PBA resources are provided via Privilege Manager Configuration Feeds.